bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 For the coordinates _x_ and _y_ in pixels, as we have the _width_ and _height_ plus the UV coordinates, the formula are simply _x = U * width_ and _y = V * height_ if we call the UV coordinates _U_ and _V_ here.
 In the code, we will use a more compact form with a component-by-component multiplication of `pixel.uv` with `float2(width,height)`.

-Re-write the center part of the pixel shader (between the decoding and encoding lines) with:
+Re-write the center part of the pixel shader (between the decoding and encoding lines) in the HLSL effect file:

 ``` HLSL
     float luminance = dot(linear_color, float3(0.299, 0.587, 0.114));